Michael-Stroh/Design-Patterns-Project/readme.txt

 Compiling the program
     Run "make" in the root directory of the project.

-    This command will link & compile all .cpp and .h files that are not in subdirectories of the System/ folder.
+    This command will link & compile all .cpp and .h files found in the System/ directory (but not it's subdirectories).
-    The linked .o files will be placed in the Build/ folder.
+    The linked .o files will be placed in the Build/ directory.
     The main executable (main.exe) will be placed in the root directory of the project.